meech-ward/AsyncObservable/README.md

 struct SomethingView: View {
   let something: Something // Note: someProperty should be marked with @MainActor for this to work as is var body: some View {
-    Text(something.someProperty.valueObservable) // hello world (then whatever the property is updated to) }
+    Text(something.someProperty.observable) // hello world (then whatever the property is updated to) }
 }
 ```